attogram/ollama-bash-toolshed/tools/webpage/README.md

-# Get Web Page
+# webpage

-**getWebPage** - A tool for the [Ollama Bash Toolshed](../../).
+**webpage** - A tool for the [Ollama Bash Toolshed](../../).

 Get a web page from the internet.

-Default to getting text-only version.
+Defaults to getting the text-only version.
 Getting raw source is also possible.

 # Local Usage example